-hen you think of a vineyard, you might think of rows of grapevines under a hot sun.
-Grapes also grow in cold climates.
-B.C., Ontario, and Quebec are known for their wine-growing regions.
+hen you think of a vineyard, you might think of rows of grapevines basking under a hot sun.
+However, grapes do grow in cold climates.
+In fact, B.C., Ontario, and Quebec are known for their wine-growing regions.

-Cold weather is a risk.
-During the winter, many vineyards in Canada cover their grapevines with a material that, when combined with a blanket of snow, keeps the grapevines from freezing in the winter.
-A period of especially cold weather can still cause problems, damaging or killing these valuable plants.
+Still, cold weather is a risk.

+During the winter, many vineyards in Canada cover their grapevines with an insulating material called geotextile.
+Combined with a blanket of snow, it creates a little cocoon to keep the grapevines from freezing in the winter.

+However, a period of especially cold weather can cause problems, damaging or killing these valuable plants.

-One vineyard in Quebec has a clever solution.
+One vineyard in Quebec has an ingenious solution.
+The Vignoble du Ruisseau vineyard is located in Dunham, in Quebec's Eastern Townships.
 They have started using geothermal energy to add a layer of protection to their grapes.

 Geothermal energy is energy from the Earth.
-There is a lot of energy within the Earth in the form of heat.
+There is actually a lot of energy within the Earth in the form of heat.
 The Earth has a hot, molten core.
 The deeper you go under the surface, the warmer it gets.

-Geothermal energy works by digging a hole deep into the crust of the Earth.
-Water is pumped down the hole from 500 metres to several kilometres below the surface.
-There, the Earth superheats the water.
+Traditional geothermal energy works by digging a hole deep into the crust of the Earth.
+Water is pumped down the hole to between 500 metres and several kilometres below the surface.
+There, the Earth is hot enough that it superheats the water.
 Hot water rises back to the surface where it can be used to heat a building or be converted into steam that can power a generator.